5 Qualities That Make a Good Programmer

 1. Passion to solve puzzles.

 Programming is one big of a puzzle.
 Understanding the reasons why your code isn’t working, the bugs, and other programming pitfalls involve great problem-solving skills.
-If you have a positive disposition that any problem has a corresponding solution, then you have a good shot at becoming a better programmer in the field.
+If you have a positive disposition that any problem has a corresponding solution, then you have a good shot at becoming a better programmer in the field and not just any glasvezel internet providers in your field of expertise.
 Also, if you can solve puzzles under pressure, that’s much better.
 You won’t be sweating out when the system is down and your boss is breathing down your neck.

 2. Love for learning.

 Technology is constantly evolving.
 Today’s popular languages and tools may not be applicable in the near future.
 A good programmer is up-to-speed with these changes, develop new skills, and contribute to the betterment of his/her project.
-He/she makes the time to learn.
+He/she makes the time to learn – that is the norm not just some cultural sights.

 Businesses and technology are like two sides of a coin.
 They exist hand-in-hand.
 They need each other.
 The more you understand about your company’s business, the more you can provide innovative ideas and proactive solutions to help them grow.